Robbie-Cook/bigiron.css/README.md

 ### 🌙/☀ Automatic Theme:

-`<link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/water.css@2/out/water.min.css">`
+`<link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/bigiron.css@2/out/bigiron.min.css">`

 ### 🌙 Dark Theme:

-`<link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/water.css@2/out/dark.min.css">`
+`<link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/bigiron.css@2/out/dark.min.css">`

 ### ☀ Light Theme:

-`<link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/water.css@2/out/light.min.css">`
+`<link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/bigiron.css@2/out/light.min.css">`

 <br>

-A **preview** of the different themes is available [on the **demo page**](https://watercss.kognise.dev/#installation)! ⚡

 ## Theming

 Do you want to make some adjustments or build your own theme completely different from the official dark or light themes?
-Since Water.css is built with CSS variables this is super easy to do!
+Since Bigiron.css is built with CSS variables this is super easy to do!
 Here's a list list of all the variables you can change to your liking:

 - `--background-body`
 - `--background`